Documents

 Course Title: [e.g. BSc in Psychology]

-Period of Study: [e.g. 09/2017 to 07/2021]This course was accredited at this time by the Psychological Society of Ireland, and the student successfully completed all the necessary modules to be eligible for membership of the PSI.
-The PSI and the BPS recognise each other's undergraduate accreditation procedures so courses accredited for membership of the PSI also provide eligibility for GBC.
+Result: [e.g. 2:1, merit, 65%, etc]This course was accredited at this time by the Psychological Society of Ireland, and the student successfully completed all the necessary modules to be eligible for membership of the PSI.
+The PSI and the BPS recognise each other's undergraduate accreditation procedures, so courses accredited for membership of the PSI also provide eligibility for GBC.

-What if I'm still studying for my psychology qualification?
+What if I'm still studying my psychology qualification?

-This has guidance for people completing psychology studies in autumn 2023, and for people completing psychology studies in spring/summer 2024.
+This has guidance for people completing psychology studies in autumn 2025 or in spring/summer 2026.

 Last updated: